Writer's Block

 forever facing down its namesake,

-it now sits in pieces in a wooden bowl
+pieces in a wooden bowl

 awaiting spring.